 For many, the holidays are a busy time for travel.
 The winter holidays can be especially tricky if you’re driving to visit family.
-Here are 37 things you don’t want to forget to pack for your winter road trip.
-Plus, I’ve made a winter road trip packing list to help you remember everything!
+Through our years of family holiday visits, we’ve learned to pack a few winter car essentials to help keep us safe on our winter road trip.
+Consider this your winter car survival kit!

-Winter Road Trip Essentials
+Winter Car Essentials

 If you’re driving in winter weather conditions, you need to be ready to handle possible serious situations.
 We’ve traveled up to Edmonton, over mountain passes, and thankfully haven’t needed any emergency supplies.
 However, we still pack them just in case.